Channel routing

 Conversation history

 Discord has its own message retention.
-If you delete the bot's reply in Discord, the DuggAI dashboard keeps the original record (so your team has a paper trail) but the user no longer sees it.
+If a message is deleted in Discord, DuggAI keeps the record on its side (so your team has a paper trail) but the user no longer sees it in the channel.